 WGRAC - Women & Gender Resource Action Center, located behind the Washington Room on the second floor of Mather Hall, is comprised of two rooms: a study/Lounge/Library area and an office.
 All are welcome to use the Center for discussion, study, research, informal counseling, meetings and interaction.
 The Women's Center Lounge can also be reserved for classes or seminars.

 Laura R. Lockwood, Director, plans, implements, and oversees all WGRAC operations.
-A certified sexual assault counselor, Laura coordinates the Sexual Assault Response Team (SART), and works to insure a comfortable and safe climate for female and male survivors to report incidences of sexual violence.
+A certified sexual assault counselor, Laura coordinates the Sexual Assault Response Team (SART), and works to insure a comfortable and safe environment for survivors of all genders, sexes, gender identities and ezxpressions to report incidences of sexual miscondcut.
 She assists the Title IX Coordinator and deans of students in policy initiatives to insure legal compliance in responding to sexual assaults on campus.
-WGRAC initiates and conducts bystander behavior intervention training as a method to prevent sexual assault and incidences of bias.
-WGRAC educates the campus on issues of women, gender and sexuality through programming, activism, training and advocacy.
+WGRAC implements and conducts bystander behavior intervention training for the campus as a method to prevent sexual misconduct and incidents of bias.
+WGRAC educates the campus on of bias.
+WGRAC educates the campus on intersecting oppressions through programming, activism, training and advocacy.
 Laura received her Masters in Public Policy & Law from Trinity in 1995, and graduated from the University of Connecticut, 1981, with a BA in Urban Studies.
 Prior to her tenure at Trinity Laura was the Education Director of the Connecticut Women's Education and Legal Fund (CWEALF), and served as a community organizer and Executive Director of two community based organizations in New Haven and New Britain, CT.

 Monique Daley's relevant experience stems from her role as Program Assistant at

 the Ruthe Boyea Women’s Center at Central Connecticut State University (CCSU)